Subscribe

 We react to most things from a position of scant knowledge, especially when we’re running a startup where essentially every decision is a guess.
 An educated guess, but not terribly educated.

-You have to make assumptions of course, but Pascal points out that some assumptions work better regardless of reality, whereas others result in positive outcomes only sometimes.
+You have to make assumptions of course, but Pascal points out that some assumptions fare better in all eventualities, whereas other assumptions result in positive outcomes only sometimes.
 Surely we should choose the behavior that maximizes our expected value as Wikipedia suggests.

 Sounds obvious but we don’t always do it.
 For example:

-Folks call up WP Engine tech support nearly always from posture of accusation.
+Folks often contact WP Engine tech support from posture of accusation.
 They’re blameless (“I didn’t do anything!”) so we must have screwed something up.
-Occasionally that’s true, but most of the time, either they’re ignorant of something or they actively messed it up, hoping we’ll come to their rescue.
+Occasionally that’s true, but most of the time it’s either ignorance or someone else on their team messed it up, or they themselves actually did mess it up, hoping we’ll come to their rescue.
 (Which we will.)

 Now, look.
 Support people are human beings.
 Not mechanized automatons impervious to rude language and assumption of incompetence.
 They’ve also chosen a field in which they help people.